Before Surgery

 Pre-operative testing

-You will need to have a chest x-ray, ECG and blood tests done prior to surgery.
+You will need to have an ECG and blood tests (nose/groin swabs) done prior to surgery.
 These are standard tests for all patients.
 These are usually done 2 weeks prior to your pre-admission appointment.
-These investigations can be done at The Mater hospital or at a pathology location that is convenient for you.
+These investigations can be done at a pathology location that is convenient for you.
 The results are required for your pre-admission appointment.
 Results need to be back in time for your pre-admission appointment.

 Pre-Admission Clinic